 Then we had the grad show right towards the end of the course, it was amazing to finally see everyone’s finished portfolios.
 Plenty of us had our family and friends there who we’d barely had time to see in months, and there were industry-folk there to view the work too.
 All this, combined with a stereo and lots of free drinks, made for a great way to end the course with a bang.
 We still had one day left after the grad show, which was mainly about us preparing ourselves for life after Shillo as well as some pretty entertaining graduation antics.
 We were all sad that everything was coming to an end but, at the same time, excited to move onto the next thing.

 All in all, Shillington certainly lived up to my expectations.
-Despite juggling a fairly large portion of the course with fretting over my eyesight, my portfolio still turned out significantly better than I expected originally.
 I now feel a much more confident designer with a more versatile skillset.
 I’d even say that my web design skills have improved too despite all the previous experience I had, I think designing for print can actually help you even if you are primarily a web designer — much in the same way athletes ‘cross train’ to improve their performance instead of just sticking to one thing.

 I don’t want to come across as some kind of die-hard Shillington fanatic who hates degree courses, I can see advantages to both approaches.
 I have plenty of friends who graduated from graphic design degrees and would even be quite interested to study one myself… just it wouldn’t benefit my career enough to validate spending more time and money on design education.
 I know Shillington was definitely the best bet for someone in my position however.